ZainabJenmi/DSA-Palmoria-Group-emp/README.md

 # DSA Palmora Group HR Analysis
+The Palmoria Group, a manufacturing company based in Nigeria, is embroiled in issues bordering on gender inequality in its 3 regions.
+Unfortunately, the media recently published the news with the headline “Palmoria, the Manufacturing Patriarchy”.

 ### Project Objective
-The Objective is to analyse the company’s HR data in order to identify key areas within the business that could give rise to issues like gender Inequality , Under payment and come up with recommendations for the managemen.
+The Objective is to analyse the company’s HR data in order to identify key areas within the business that could give rise to issues like gender Inequality , under payment and come up with recommendations for the management.

 ### Tools used
 - Power Query